ngernest/kmt/README.md

 # Step-by-Step

-The paper makes several claims about the implementation.
+The paper makes three core claims about the implementation.

  1. It is extensible.
+ 2. We have implemented some optimizations.
- 2. The benchmarks according to our evaluation in Section 5.
+ 3. The benchmarks according to our evaluation in Section 5.

 ## How can I tell that the implementation is extensible?